Purdue-SoCET/aihw-design-logs/Fall-2025/saandiya-kpsmohan/week5.md

 - Check staggering inputs created in the vector core itself - would that be better
     - answer is no because we are technically buffering the buffer when systolic array has its own input fifo itself, we need to utilize that
 - New buffers before/after the sys arr

+## Reflection
+This week I gained a clearer understanding of how the Vector Core can efficiently handle convolution operations using the existing registers, eliminating the need for a dedicated TCA.
+I also learned the tradeoffs between different input mapping strategies and how instruction-level design affects SA utilization.